The challenges of life can be overwhelming. Often, we see no way out. In the face of heartbreak and disappointment, what do we do?

 The Lord sent the angel Gabriel to the virgin Mary to tell her that she would conceive and give birth to a son.
-Even though this was against the laws of nature, she chose to believe the word of the Lord, and it happened exactly like she was told!
+Even though this was against the laws of nature, she chose to believe the word of the Lord, and it happened exactly as announced!

-The Bible tells us Jesus is the same yesterday, today, and forever.
-If He made promises in the past and fulfilled them, then He will do the same today.
+The Bible tells us that Jesus is the same yesterday, today, and forever.
+If he made promises in the past and fulfilled them, then he will do the same today.
 He hasn’t changed.

 What’s our part?

-We need to believe and trust Him who has made the promise.
-It might take a while for God to fulfill His promise, so that means we have to persevere when things don’t happen as quickly as we would like.
+We need to believe and trust God, who has made the promise.
+It might take a while for God to fulfill his promise; that means we have to persevere when things don’t happen as quickly as we would like.
 But that’s where patience comes in.
-We can’t just sit around and wait, but we need to actively hold onto the promises of God, declaring them by faith, regardless of the situation or challenge we are going through.
+We can’t just sit around and wait; we need to actively hold on to the promises of God, declaring them by faith, regardless of the situation or challenge we are going through.

 5 Steps to Pray God’s Promises

-1. Search the Bible to find God’s promises and thank Him for each one of them
+1. Search the Bible to find God’s promises and thank him for each promise.

 “At midnight I rise to give you thanks for your righteous laws” (Psalm 119:62).